 Further, Tyler noted that they think Bitcoin is better at being gold than gold.
 According to their assumption, the market cap of Bitcoin will surpass the ~7trillion dollar market cap of gold by the time.
 They also explained regarding the relative importance of blockchain versus cryptocurrencies.
 Tyler claimed, “one can’t exist without the other.
 A blockchain without crypto is like calling AOL the Internet.”
 A Redditor also asked how many Bitcoins they own, interestingly they responded, “not as many as Satoshi holds.”

-Cameron then addressed the long-term potential of both fiat and crypto exchanges.
+Cameron then addressed the long-term potential of both fiat and crypto exchanges Canada.
 He considered fiat onramps as the crucial crypto, but he can see a future where everything is crypto, mentioning the Gemini dollar (GUSD).
 GUSD is a USD-back stablecoin, introduced in September 2018.